montoyamoraga/its-ok/index.md

 {% include vimeoPlayer.html id="216762164" %}

+## art pieces

+* its-ok-to-die
+* its-ok-to-differ
+* its-ok-to-dream
+* its-ok-to-laugh
+* its-ok-to-protest
+* its-ok-to-sing
+* its-ok-to-thank

+## tech tools

+* nonsequitur.py
+* protest.py

 ## credits

-this thesis would not have been possible without the support of
+this thesis would not have been possible without the support of my extended family, the nyu itp community, michelle bachelet and the government of chile.

-## projects

-* its-ok-to-die
-8 its-ok-to-sing
-* its-ok-to-
-* its-ok-to-

 ## license